flash-global/dockerdevstack/README.md

 * [Grafana](https://grafana.com/) - Feature rich metrics dashboard and graph editor

 ## Troubleshooting
+On Linux, an issue is occurring when trying to start the docker.
+Traefik emits an error with port 80.

+Solution :
+- You need to check if another process is using the port 80.
+  `sudo netstat -plnt | grep 80`
+- If a process is using the port 80, you need to kill or just stop it.
+Before killing or stopping it, make sure that process isn't critical.
+  Stopping apache2 process example : `sudo systemctl stop apache2`
+- Now, you can start your containers by typing `docker-compose up` or `docker-compose up -d`

-On Mac, an issue is occurring when trying to start the docker.
+On Mac, an issue is also occurring when trying to start the docker.
 Traefik emits an error with port 80.

 Solutions :